 - Place raw meatballs in a single layer on a lined baking sheet.
 Place meatballs in the oven at 350 degrees F for about 40-45 minutes, until the meatballs are nicely browned OR cook them in a frying pan.
 To do this, add 2 tablespoons of olive oil or vegetable oil to a large skillet and preheat on medium heat.
 Next, add meatballs to the skillet and brown them.
 Flip them over to brown on all sides.

-- Add all of the ingredients for the teriyaki pineapple sauce to a medium saucepan.
-Whisk the ingredients together, and heat over medium heat.
-Heat until the sauce comes to a boil and thickens, stirring frequently.
+- To make the teriyaki pineapple sauce, add the can of crushed pineapple with the juice to a medium saucepan along with brown sugar, white vinegar, soy sauce, garlic powder, cornstarch, and ground ginger.
+Whisk the ingredients together and heat over medium heat.
+Cook until the sauce comes to a boil and thickens, stirring frequently.

-- Serve cooked meatballs with teriyaki pineapple sauce.
+- Serve cooked meatballs with teriyaki pineapple sauce and enjoy!

 Video